 User Levels and Access

-Omeka allows you to give different backend users different levels of access to your archive.
+Omeka Classic allows you to give different backend users different levels of access to your archive.
 Read through the following list of actions available to users to determine what works best for your project team members.

 All logged in site Super, Admin, Contributor, and Researcher users can view non-public content (items, collections, Simple Pages, Exhibits, etc) on the site.

 - Can do anything and everything in Omeka.